wisdomch15/wisdomch15.github.io/defgatcon.md

 On pfSense, I created firewall rules to allow traffic between LAN1 and LAN2, by going on `https://192.168.1.1`.

 ### Step 6:
-I tested connectivity by pinging from the first VM `192.168.1.10` to the sedond VM `192.168.2.10` and vice versa.
+I tested connectivity by pinging from the first VM `192.168.1.10` to the second VM `192.168.2.10` and vice versa.

 ## FINDINGS
 - Without a default gateway, VMs on different subnets could not reach each other.
 - After setting the default gateway to pfSense and adding firewall rules, communication between subnets became possible.
-- Using Any → Any rules ensures traffic flows for testing, but in production, rules should be restricted (e.g., only ICMP or specific ports).

 ## CONCLUSION
 This lab demonstrated how pfSense can act as a router between two isolated subnets.
 By configuring IP addresses, default gateways, and firewall rules, inter-subnet communication was established.
-In real-world environments, restricting firewall rules is essential to maintain security, but for lab purposes, open rules simplify verification of connectivity.
+Furthermore, restricting firewall rules is essential to maintain security.